 - 11.1 Belgrave St. Bartholomew's Academy has zero tolerance with regards to bullying and we have an Anti-Bullying Policy which is set out in a separate document.
-This policy relates to all forms of bullying including cyber, racist, homophobic and gender related bullying. - 11.2 The subject of bullying is addressed at regular intervals in the personal, social and health education (PSHE) curriculum and anti-bullying assemblies. - 11.3 If the bullying is particularly serious, or the anti-bullying procedures are deemed to be ineffective, the Head teacher and the DSL will consider implementing child protection procedures. - 11.4 Staff members will neither allow nor condone bullying.
+This policy relates to all forms of bullying including cyber, racist, homophobic and gender related bullying. - 11.2 The subject of bullying is addressed at regular intervals in the personal, social and health education (PSHE) curriculum and anti-bullying assemblies. - 11.3 If the bullying is particularly serious, or the anti-bullying procedures are deemed to be ineffective, the Principal and the DSL will consider implementing child protection procedures. - 11.4 Staff members will neither allow nor condone bullying.
 To do so may lead to consideration under child protection and disciplinary procedures.

-12.0 ONLINE SAFETY
+12.0 ONLINE SAFETY/FILTERING AND MONITORING

-12.1 Belgrave St. Bartholomew's Academy recognise our responsibility for online safety.
-We have an Online-Safety Policy which is set out in a separate document and includes guidance for all pupils in relation to Online Safety and using the internet and social media.
+- 12.1 Belgrave St. Bartholomew's Academy recognise our responsibility for online safety.
+We have an Online-Safety Policy which is set out in a separate document and includes guidance for all pupils in relation to Online Safety and using the internet and social media. - 12.2 Staff will report their concerns to the DSL if they believe that children are using the internet, mobile technology or social media inappropriately (e.g. sexting).
+In these instances, the DSL will be contacted for advice on how to proceed with regards to talking to parents and carers about Online Safety.

-- 12.2 Staff will report their concerns to the DSL if they believe that children are using the internet, mobile technology or social media inappropriately (e.g. sexting).
-In these instances, the DSL will be contacted for advice on how to proceed with regards to talking to parents and carers about Online Safety. - 12.3 Cyber-bullying by pupils, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures. - 12.4 We have systems in place to prevent pupils being exposed to harm online.
-We have filters and monitoring systems in place which are regulated and risk assessed. - 12.5 If we become aware that a pupil may be accessing materials inappropriate to their age, (including Facebook if under 13 years of age;) sending inappropriate e-mails, texts or images; or playing on games that are unsuitable (for example, games which have an 18 certificate;) we will contact parents to discuss our concerns and to raise parent's awareness about the potential risk to their children and our duties to safeguard, which may involve referral to other agencies. - 12.6 If staff become aware that a pupil is vulnerable to harm online, this will be reported immediately to the DSL and safeguarding procedures will be implemented. - 12.7 In some extreme cases the Police may become involved if a child is at risk of exploitation due to their use of the internet or social media.
+- 12.3 Cyber-bullying by pupils, via texts and emails, will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures. - 12.4 We have systems in place to prevent pupils being exposed to harm online.
+We have filters and monitoring systems in place which are regulated and risk assessed. - 12.5 The DSL takes the lead on filtering and monitoring sytems and ensures these meet the filtering and monitoring standards of the DfE.
+Lightspeed is used to monitor and report any innapropriate web searches. - 12.6 If we become aware that a pupil may be accessing materials inappropriate to their age, (including Facebook if under 13 years of age;) sending inappropriate e-mails, texts or images; or playing on games that are unsuitable (for example, games which have an 18 certificate;) we will contact parents to discuss our concerns and to raise parent's awareness about the potential risk to their children and our duties to safeguard, which may involve referral to other agencies. - 12.7 If staff become aware that a pupil is vulnerable to harm online, this will be reported immediately to the DSL and safeguarding procedures will be implemented. - 12.8 In some extreme cases the Police may become involved if a child is at risk of exploitation due to their use of the internet or social media.